 Résumé and CV are terms whose meaning changes depending on location.
 This can be confusing to professionals and we would love to try to provide some clarity by adopting a global perspective.
+In this article, let us help you understand the basic differences between a resume and a CV and how they differ geographically.

 Firstly, the root of the term CV is the Latin Curriculum Vitae, which means course of life, while résumé is a French word meaning summary.
 Both terms are used to describe a document that includes information on one’s professional and educational background, as well as key skills, which are used to apply to a vacancy in the industry or academia.
 However, there are differences too.